ankrutik/notes/aws/solutions_arch_cert/notes.md

 1 Security Group can be assigned to many instances.
 1 EC2 instance can have many Security Groups.

 No way to blacklist.
 Only whitelist.

+When there are 2 rules for the same IP, then the most permissive rule is applied.

 #### Instead